The texts of the Acts and Regulations come from Les Publications du Québec.

 An Act to promote good citizenship

-Federal Act authorizing the CSST to set the compensation payable to federal government employees according to rates and conditions stipulated in the Québec legislation.
-The application of this Act is the subject of an agreement between the federal department responsible for it and the CSST.
+Federal Act authorizing the CNESST to set the compensation payable to federal government employees according to rates and conditions stipulated in the Québec legislation.
+The application of this Act is the subject of an agreement between the federal department responsible for it and the CNESST.